Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance Measures: Consequences of the Re-calibration of Gaia Parallaxes

 The main result of the Key Project was a value of 72 \hunit for the Hubble constant, based on the LMC as only anchor and assuming $\gamma = -0.2$ mag/dex for the Cepheid metallicity dependence \citep{Freedman2001}.
 In that case, because the LMC is more metal-poor than SNIa host galaxies, the sensitivity of $H_0$ to the metallicity correction is important. \cite{Freedman2001} write: ``{\it The effect is systematic [..] if no correction for metallicity is applied, the value of $H_0$ is increased by $\sim$4\% ($\sim$3 \hunit)}".
 However, as stated in the introduction, the impact of the Cepheid metallicity dependence $\gamma$ for $H_0$ is now limited, thanks to the similarity in metallicity between Cepheids in anchor galaxies and in SNIa hosts.
 Although the LMC and SMC are particularly metal-poor, the use of the metal-rich Milky Way and NGC 4258 balances this difference \citep[see Fig. 21 in][]{Riess2022a}.

 The \citetalias{MF2025} recalibration of {\it Gaia} parallaxes applied to Cepheids in the Milky Way brings their P--L relation closer to that of the HST FGS \citetalias{Benedict2007} sample by 0.04 mag.
 This change results in a less negative (i.e. larger, fainter) P--L intercept for {\it Gaia} Milky Way Cepheids, implying shorter distances to SNIa host galaxies, and thus a higher value for the Hubble constant.
-The \citetalias{MF2025} correction would raise $H_0$ from the \cite{Riess2022b} {\it Gaia} calibration to 74.4 km/s/Mpc, and the Hubble tension to 6.4$\sigma$.
-Similarly, \cite{Riess2016} used the HST FGS parallaxes from \citetalias{Benedict2007} to calibrate $H_0$, resulting in 76 km/s/Mpc, before the replacement of these with {\it Gaia} parallaxes \citep[see Appendix B2 in][]{Riess2022a}. \\
+The \citetalias{MF2025} correction would raise $H_0$ from the \cite{Riess2022b} {\it Gaia} calibration to 74.4 km/s/Mpc.
+Similarly, \cite{Riess2016} used the HST FGS parallaxes from \citetalias{Benedict2007} to calibrate $H_0$, resulting in 76 km/s/Mpc, before the replacement of these with {\it Gaia} parallaxes \citep[see Appendix B2 in][]{Riess2022a}.
+On the other hand, more recent distance ladders that include more metal-rich anchors like Gaia clusters \citep{Riess2022b} change the anchor-to-calibrator weighting to metal-rich so that $\gamma$=0 can slightly lower H$_0$ by 0.4 km/s/Mpc \citep{H0DN2025}. \\